Laura Barquero

 Laura Barquero Jiménez (born 12 October 2001) is a Spanish pair skater.
-With her skating partner, Marco Zandron, she is the 2021 CS Nebelhorn Trophy silver medalist and the 2021 Spanish national champion.
+With her former skating partner, Marco Zandron, she is the 2021 Nebelhorn Trophy silver medalist and the 2021 Spanish national champion.

 With her former skating partner, Tòn Cónsul, she is the 2020 Spanish national champion and competed in the final segment at the 2020 European Championships.
 With her former skating partner, Aritz Maestu, she is the 2018 Toruń Cup champion and 2018 International Challenge Cup champion and competed for Spain at two World Championships.

 Career

 Early years

 Barquero began learning to skate in 2009.
 As a single skater, she trained under Marta Senra and Ainhoa Gimeno in Madrid, Spain.
 She competed on the junior level.
 She received one ISU Junior Grand Prix assignment in September 2016.

 Barquero's first pair skating partner was Miguel Taranco.
 They made no international appearances together.

 2016–2017 season

 Barquero and Aritz Maestu announced their partnership on 4 January 2017.
 They decided to train in Bergamo, Italy, coached by Barbara Luoni and Franca Bianconi.
 During their first season together, the pair was ineligible for international competitions due to the ISU's age requirements – Barquero was too young for senior events and Maestu too old for juniors.